eddieantonio/ghdwn/README.rst

 -------------

-If you have a `GitHub Access Token`_, you can place it in a file called `~/.ghtoken` and it will be automtically be used with requests.
+If you have a `GitHub Access Token`_, you can place it in a file called `~/.ghtoken` and it will be automatically be used with requests.
 This allows for greater freedom regarding rate-limiting.

 .. _GitHub Access Token: https://help.github.com/articles/creating-an-access-token-for-command-line-use/